thomas-liao/Food_Mate/README.md

 After choosing to be host, the user can get a list of recommended restaurants (by our recommendation system!).
 Then the user can choose the restaurant he/she likes to make a post.
-After sending the post, hosts can go back to the posts and see if any guests have joined in the navigation bar.
-Then the user can fill the form and send the post to the server and wait for guests to join.
+Hosts can go back to the posts and see if any guests have joined using "My hostings" in the bottom navigation bar.

-We have switched from ListView to RecyclerView starting from iteration4.

 ### View Message Box

 <img src="./Image/5_4_2.png" width="250"/><br/><br/>

-After finishing sending the post, users will enter a message box, where they could get messages from guests.
-Originally there will be no guests, users could pull down to refresh the page if new guests joined.
+After sending the post, the user will be directed to a waiting page, where he/she can pull to refresh if new guest join at the time.
+Hosts can go back to the posts and see if any guests have joined using "My hostings" in the bottom navigation bar.

 ### View Current or Past Posts